Microwave - Error, Fault or Function Codes

 Fault codes are programmed in all microwave oven controls.
 These codes help our technicians quickly diagnose issues with the microwave oven.
-In the event that the electronic control displays a fault code, a trained Service Technician should be called to diagnose and correct the issue.
+In the event that the electronic control displays an error, fault or function code, a trained Service Technician should be called to diagnose and correct the issue.

 A summary of the most common fault codes and their meanings are listed below: